riyasahamed33/Code-Challange/README.md

 # Code-Challange - Amazon application

-Many features to building and facility automation tests using Page Object Pattern.
+Developed the automation framework using Page Object model.

 Process to follow: